jblang/SN76489/README.md

 The board can optionally support two chips for 6 channel stereo sound.
 If stereo sound is not desired, then the second chip can be omitted.

-The board uses two 138 decoders and a set of jumpers to fully decode the address, but the second decoder can be omitted if desired.
+The board uses two 138 decoders and a set of jumpers to decode the address, but the second decoder can be omitted if desired.
 With only one decoder, each chip will occupy 32 addresses.
-With two decoders, each chip can be assigned to a single, specific address.
-Each chip's address can be configured via jumpers.
-If using the second decoder, both chips must be assigned a specific address within the same 32 address range.
+With two decoders, the decoding can be narrowed to a range of 4 addresses per chip.
+Each chip's address can be individually configured via jumpers.
+If using the second decoder, both chips must be assigned a 4 address range within the same 32 address block.

 Currently I have tested this circuit on a breadboard but I have not manufactured the PCBs yet.